kurocha/generate-project/README.md

-# Project
+# Generate Project

 Generates a basic C++ project.

 ## Usage

-### Generate a new project

-This will create a new project with a single executable target, with the ability to depend on any library provided by the Dream framework:
+This will create a new project:

 	$ teapot create "Foo Bar" https://github.com/kurocha generate-project

-### Generate a class file

-This will create a new class file in your source directory and provide a default empty implementation.
-It will create directories for any namespaces you specify.

-	$ PROJECT_NAME="Foo Bar" LICENSE="GPL v400" teapot generate class "FooBar::Test::Baz"

 ## Contributing